ioahKwon/Fast-Style-Transfer-with-Andy-Warhol/README.md

 # Fast-Style-Transfer-with-Andy-Warhol

-[인공지능과예술] Fast Style Transfer with Andy Warhol
+[인공지능과예술] Fast Style Transfer with Andy Warhol (pytorch/python)

-This is my own fast style transfer code in python.
+This is my own fast style transfer code in pytorch, python.

 You can create your own artworks with the style of your own by style transfer.